INSANE: Cross-Domain UAV Data Sets with Increased Number of Sensors for developing Advanced and Novel Estimators: Environments and Experiment Data

 \subsubsection{Motion Capture - Indoor}

-The indoor data sets cover three patterns at moderate speed:~An upward spiral movement, a square trajectory, and a pick and place scenario in which the vehicle moves to multiple locations and performs a touch-down and take-off maneuver.
+The indoor datasets cover three patterns at moderate speed:~An upward spiral movement, a square trajectory, and a pick-and-place scenario in which the vehicle moves to multiple locations and performs a touch-down and take-off maneuver.
 The three patterns are visualized by Figure~\ref{fig:indoor_flight_patterns}.
 The pick and place scenarios have impulses in linear acceleration during the touch-down segments.
 The pick and place scenario also features \ac{UWB} measurements for triangulation.